tuancoltech/currency/README.md

 ![Coverage](https://img.shields.io/badge/coverage-100.00%25-brightgreen)

-Android sample project that showcases usages of a `CurrencyListFragment` using Kotlin, Jetpack Compose, Room, Hilt, and Coroutines.
+Android sample project that showcases usages of a `CurrencyListFragment` using Kotlin, XML layouts, Room, Hilt, and Coroutines.

 ## Project Highlights
-- **DemoActivity + CurrencyListFragment** driven by Compose UI so the fragment is reusable in other contexts.
+- **DemoActivity + CurrencyListFragment** render entirely through XML layouts with view binding so the fragment is reusable in other contexts.
 - **Room** persistence with Flow-based DAO queries that satisfy the search matching rules from the spec (prefix match, match after a whitespace, symbol prefix).
 - **Hilt** DI graph that wires the database, repository, coroutine dispatchers, and view models.
 - **Demo controls** (5 buttons) to clear/seed the DB, switch between currency list A (crypto), list B (fiat), or show all purchasable currencies.